awsm-research/JITLine-replication-package/README.md

 ### Additional dataset files

-Download files from Zenodo [https://drive.google.com/file/d/1LY_gd3NIXyH6IQT2UmSsfWPCT7cBMxdL/view?usp=sharing](https://zenodo.org/record/4596503#.ZFr1PexBxJE). (the dataset is stored in ./JITLine/data/).
+Download files from [Zenodo](https://zenodo.org/record/4596503#.ZFr1PexBxJE). (the dataset is stored in ./JITLine/data/).
 Then, put the dataset in ./JITLine/data/ of the cloned repository.

 ### Guideline to reproduce result of RQ1-RQ3